Tools are a defining characteristic of what it means to be human.

-But only 56% of organizational leaders involved in our study feel their employees utilize RPA and AI to their full capacity.
+But only 56% of organizational leaders involved in our study feel their employees use Robotic Process Automation (RPA) and artificial intelligence (AI) to their full capacity.
 So how can organizations better ready themselves for augmentation and guarantee the maximum return on their automation and AI technology investment?

 Our research concludes three key lessons for organizational leaders:

 For many years, Google’s motto was famously “do no evil.”
 This simple formulation impacted how the company conducted work in areas such as user-interface design and the writing of algorithms which chose which search results to highlight.

 What ethical principles guide your company’s actions?
 Because we intuitively know right from wrong, we often don’t bother to codify our company’s ethical code.
 Or if we do, the codification concentrates on the regulated front-line area of the business.

 But codification can have a far greater positive impact if it’s applied to the whole enterprise.
 Start with a basic premise, such as “do no evil”.
 Then, sitting with a company org chart, for each area of your organization write a few sentences explaining how this foundational ethical principle applies to employees, suppliers and customers.

 Often, we’re so familiar with what we do every day at work that we find it difficult to articulate step-by-step what any given part of our job actually entails.
 Some parts of the process are so familiar that we take them for granted.
 Occasionally, we may notice this as we prepare a training for a new employee.
 But for the most part, everyone just gets on with what they are doing.